 - Up to 30% of teenage depression sufferers develop a substance abuse problem

-- Those with teenage depression can struggle with exams, careers and relationships
+- Those with teenage depression can struggle with exams, careers, and relationships

 So, let’s take a look at what we do here.
 This is our guide to teenage depression – what to look for and how to help.

-I’m sure the first thing you want to know is whether your child might be at risk from teenage depression in their life.
-Some of the following might be worrying for you to read, but be assured that you are checking for the right reasons and you can get them help if you are concerned.
+I’m sure the first thing you want to know is whether your child might be at risk of teenage depression in their life.
+Some of the following might be worrying for you to read, but be assured that you are checking for the right reasons and you can get them to help if you are concerned.
 So, let’s consider what to look for when assessing for teenage depression –